open/close all folders

 Anime & Manga

-- The Pretty Cure All Stars DX movies.
-Seven have been made uniting up to Twelve seasons/Ten teams of magical girls!
+- The Pretty Cure All Stars movies.
+Seven have been made, with the most recent uniting twelve seasons/ten teams of magical girls for a grand total of 40.

 - In the 1980s, Studio Pierrot did a movie with the heroines of their magical girl shows teaming up.

-- The Yu-Gi-Oh!
-Tenth Anniversary Movie has the main characters of the first three series team up.
+- The Yu-Gi-Oh!: Bonds Beyond Time has the main characters of the first three series team up.

 - From the Batman titles themselves, and the Trope Namers, though not the Trope Codifiers: